 Windows Sockets API, also known as Winsock, manages the network requests of the programs, both incoming and outgoing.
 If corrupted, you can experience network connectivity problems in form of such errors.
 In most cases, you just need to reset Winsock to resolve the issue.

-1. Press Windows key and type cmd in the search box.
+1. Press Windows key + S and type cmd in the search box.
 Right-click on Command Prompt and select Run as administrator.

 2. When the Command Prompt window opens, type netsh winsock reset and hit Enter.

-3. Restart your system and check if the issue is resolved.
+3. Restart your computer and check if the issue is resolved.

-3. Right click your network adapter and select Properties.
+3. Right click on your network adapter and select Properties.

-4. Highlight Internet Protocol Version 4 (TCP/IPv4) and choose properties.
+4. Highlight Internet Protocol Version 4 (TCP/IPv4) and click Properties.

 5. In the next window, click Advanced.